Lord's Resistance Army: 2001–2006

-In March 2002, the NRA, now the UPDF, launched a massive military offensive code-named Operation Iron Fist against the LRA bases in southern Sudan, with agreement from the National Islamic Front.
+In March 2002, the NRA, now the UPDF, launched a massive military offensive code-named Operation Iron Fist against LRA bases in southern Sudan, with agreement from the National Islamic Front.
 In retaliation, the LRA attacked the refugee camps in northern Uganda and the Eastern Equatoria in southern Sudan (now South Sudan), brutally killing hundreds of civilians.

 By 2004, according to the UPDF spokesperson Shaban Bantariza, mediation efforts by the Carter Center and Pope John Paul II had been spurned by Kony.
-In February 2004, the LRA unit led by Okot Odhiambo attacked Barlonyo internally displaced person (IDP) camp, killing over 300 people and abducting many others.
+In February 2004, the LRA unit led by Okot Odhiambo attacked the Barlonyo internally displaced person camp, killing over 300 people and abducting many others.

 In 2006, UNICEF estimated that the LRA had abducted at least 25,000 children since the conflict began.
 In January 2006, eight Guatemalan Kaibiles commandos and at least 15 rebels were killed in a botched United Nations special forces raid targeting the LRA deputy leader Vincent Otti in DR Congo.

 The conflict forced many civilians to live in internally displaced person (IDP) camps, such as this Labuje IDP camp near Kitgum, Uganda, in 2005.

 According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), the LRA attacks and the government's counterinsurgency measures resulted in the displacement of nearly 95 percent of the Acholi population in three districts of northern Uganda.
 By 2006, 1.7 million people lived in more than 200 IDP camps in northern Uganda.
 These camps had some of the highest mortality rates in the world.
 The Ugandan Ministry of Health and partners estimated that, through the first seven months of 2005, about 1,000 people were dying weekly, chiefly from malaria and AIDS.
 During the same time period of January–July 2005, the LRA abducted 1,286 Ugandans (46.4 percent of whom were children under the age of 15 years), and violence accounted for 9.4 percent of the 28,283 deaths, occurring mostly outside camps.